 Nars Light Reflecting Setting Powder $37 – This feels a little less dense than the Peach Blur but it picks up better on a brush and gives the same effect.
 It also comes in a more universally flattering translucent shade, as well as a deeper one, so there are multiple options.

 So there you have it.
-The ten most recently discontinued makeup products that will be sorely missed.
+The best recently discontinued makeup products that will be sorely missed.
 I’d love to hear about your favorite makeup that’s been discontinued so please share in the comments.

 Thanks for reading, feel free to leave a comment below.